CeeEffEff/WorldBuild/README.md

 ### Maps
 Maps are at heart images mapping a given area at a given scale.
-A descrption is usually fitting to help describe generally the map.
+A description is usually fitting to help describe generally the map.

 Maps of one scale can be linked to a parent map of a scale one greater than itself.